 At the same time, Political Psychology is an interdisciplinary field where you are learning not just psychology but also sociology, politics, and so on.
-The School’s Centre for Research in Political Psychology (CResPP) provides a warm and welcoming environment for new students.
-The staff are very approachable and extremely supportive and encouraging with students always encouraged to attend conferences and improve their skills in the field.
+The School’s staff are very approachable and extremely supportive and encouraging with students always encouraged to attend conferences and improve their skills in the field.

 Doing a Masters in Political Psychology is one of the most challenging things I have ever had to do, but also one of the most enjoyable.
 You are constantly pushed to improve your level of work and to achieve higher marks.
 The range of modules provides you with both an in depth knowledge of the many aspects of political psychology and a high level of competence in various types of research methods and statistics.
 Everyone in the Centre for Research in Political Psychology is very friendly and approachable, and more importantly give you time and excellent feedback on your work.

 I would recommend this course to serious students who enjoy being challenged academically, what you get out of this course will depend on what you put into it.
 This course will not only give you an edge over other applicants for entry into postgraduate research courses, but will also surely give you an advantage when applying to the job market, especially in the current economic climate.